 Essentially, Property Mediation can offer a way for separated couples to remain in control of their financial future.

 Who can start Property Mediation?

 Either party can start a Property Mediation process at Northern Frontiers Mediation.
 Parties can advise the other party that they plan to commence, or already have, or they can let Northern Frontiers make contact.
-The Australian Family Courts now require both parties to attempt mediation, and produce a s60I certificate, prior to taking any matters to court.
+The Australian Family Courts now require both parties to attempt mediation, for both parenting and property matters, prior to taking any matters to court.

 Payment information for Family Law Mediation sessions

 Unless advised prior it is assumed that both parties pay their own costs of the Property Mediation process at Northern Frontiers Mediation Cairns.
 Pre-payment for any booked sessions is required at least two days prior to a session.
 If more than 2 (two) business days notice is not given for cancellation, or there is a “No Show”, a 100% charge applies with no credits provided.
 If you have booked a session as part of the Family Dispute Resolution process, funds are not refunded for any time that is not used during a joint Property Mediation session, for whatever reason.
 It is at the discretion of the Mediator as to whether a credit is issued.
 Northern Frontiers Property Mediation Cairns’ pricing includes the preparation of a Record of Property Agreement when required.

 What is the process for Property Mediation at Northern Frontiers Cairns?